everyclass/everyclass-api-server-legacy/README.md

 ### Contributions, Bug Reports, Feature Requests

 This is an open source project and we would be happy to see contributors who report bugs and file feature requests submitting pull requests as well.
-Please report issues here [https://github.com/fr0der1c/EveryClass-api-server/issues](https://github.com/admirable/everyclass-api-server/issues)
+Please report issues here [https://github.com/AdmirablePro/everyclass/issues](https://github.com/AdmirablePro/everyclass/issues)) (not issue tracker of this repository!)

 ### Branch Policy